BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 | `company.graphql`      | Company type, company list/lookup queries                            |
 | `salaryRecord.graphql` | SalaryRecord type, all salary queries and mutations                  |

 **Analogy:** The schema is a menu.
 It tells clients exactly what they can order and in what format.
-Apollo enforces the menu — if a client asks for something not on it, the request is rejected immediately, before any code runs.
+Apollo enforces the menu.
+If a client asks for something not on it, the request is rejected immediately, before any code runs.

 ---